bhisaac/5eFP/5eFP-SRD.md

 Your elemental spirit might be related to those listed here, but more appropriate to your homeland.
 For example, you could choose a sand elemental or a mud elemental instead of an earth elemental.

-**_Earth_.** While raging, you have resistance to all damage except psychic damage.
+**_Earth_ (Rage).** You have resistance to all damage except psychic damage.
 The earth spirit makes you tough enough to stand up to any punishment.

-**_Air_.** The air spirit lets you weave through the fray with ease.
-You gain the following features while you're raging and aren't wearing heavy armor.
+**_Air_ (Rage).** The air spirit lets you weave through the fray with ease.
+You gain the following features while you aren't wearing heavy armor.

 - Other creatures have disadvantage on opportunity attack rolls against you.
 - When you declare an Attack action on your turn, you may take the Dash action without needing to discard your action before or after making your attack.

-**_Water_.** While raging, allies within 1 square of you gain advantage on melee attack rolls while you aren't incapacitated.
+**_Water_ (Rage).** Allies within 1 square of you gain advantage on melee attack rolls while you aren't incapacitated.
 The water spirit makes you a leader of hunters.

-**_Fire_ (Rest 2).** The fire spirit grants you a fire attack with reach.
-While raging, you increase your range to up to 2 squares when taking the Attack action.
+**_Fire_ (Action, Rage, Rest 2).** The fire spirit grants you a fire attack with reach.
+You increase your range to up to 2 squares and then take the Attack action.
 The damage of your attack changes to fire.

 # Bard